o-t-w/blog/src/content/blog/prefix.md

 There are a great many prefixed properties for styling scrollbars.
 These are not a web standard and will never be a web standard, but they do still work in Chrome and Safari.
 The standard properties for styling scrollbars are `scrollbar-width` and `scrollbar-color`, which have never required a prefix.

-`-webkit-fill-available`/`-moz-available` still [requires a prefix](https://caniuse.com/mdn-css_properties_width_stretch).
-This is an incredibly niche property which you probably shouldn't use.
-It might be standardised as `stretch`.
+The CSS `stretch` keyword as a value for `width` and `height` is not implemented in [any browser](https://caniuse.com/mdn-css_properties_width_stretch) yet.
+The equivalent prefixed value `-webkit-fill-available` works in Chrome/Edge and Safari. `-moz-available` is required for Firefox.

-`box-decoration-break` requires a `-webkit` prefix in Chrome/Edge/Samsung Internet and Safari.
-Chrome looks set to [unprefix this property](https://groups.google.com/a/chromium.org/g/blink-dev/c/PyIR0yUMYsM/m/gaeyFfCIAgAJ).
+`box-decoration-break` requires a `-webkit` prefix in Safari.
+Chrome/Edge shipped full unprefixed support for this property in [version 130](https://developer.chrome.com/blog/box-decoration-break#inline_fragmentation).

 ## Updates since this article was first published

 `background-clip: text` and `mask` had required a prefix for Samsung Internet browser.
 That is no longer the case as of Samsung Internet version 25.

+`ruby-position` had required a `-webkit` prefix for Safari.
+This is no longer the case as of [Safari 18.2](https://developer.apple.com/documentation/safari-release-notes/safari-18_2-release-notes#CSS).